Package Leaflet: Information for the User

 Consult your doctor or pharmacist before using any medication.

-Inform your doctor if you think you may be pregnant.
-Normally, your doctor will advise you to stop taking Dabonal before becoming pregnant or as soon as you know you are pregnant and will advise you to take a different medication instead of Dabonal.
-Dabonal is not recommended at the beginning of pregnancy and should not be taken if you are more than 3 months pregnant, as it can cause serious harm to your baby if used during this period.
+You must inform your doctor if you think you are pregnant (or might be).
+Normally, your doctor will advise you to stop taking Dabonal before you become pregnant or as soon as you know you are pregnant and will advise you to take a different medication instead of Dabonal.
+Dabonal is not recommended at the start of pregnancy and should not be used if you are more than 3 months pregnant, as it can cause serious harm to your baby if used from the third month of pregnancy onwards.

-Inform your doctor if you are breastfeeding or are about to start breastfeeding.
+Inform your doctor if you are breastfeeding or about to start breastfeeding.

-While taking Dabonal, it is not recommended to breastfeed newborns (first weeks after birth), and especially premature babies.
+While taking Dabonal, breastfeeding is not recommended in newborns (first few weeks after birth), especially in premature babies.
 In the case of an older baby, your doctor should advise you on the benefits and risks of taking Dabonal compared to other treatments while breastfeeding.

 Since Dabonal can cause dizziness or fatigue, avoid performing tasks that require special attention (driving vehicles or operating machinery) until you know how you tolerate the medication.